Josemarialanda/Josemarialanda.github.io/_posts/2021-1-16-MERGE_SORT.md

 *Lion tamer illustration by Jason Holley*

-Merge sort is a pretty efficient comparison-based sorting algorithm.
-Merge sort is a divide and conquer algorithm that was invented by John von Neumann in 1945.
+Merge sort is a pretty efficient comparison-based sorting algorithm; It's a divide and conquer algorithm that was invented by John von Neumann in 1945.

 Conceptually, merge sort is actaully a pretty simple algorithm: